KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/introduction-to-smart-chain-documentation.md

 The Smart Chain Tutorials section contains various tutorials that instruct in Smart Chain creation and usage.

-Topics include:

-- Example

-Each tutorial intends to be self-containerized as much as possible.

 For a walkthrough covering multiple tutorials in a targeted fashion, please see the [Learning Launchpad](../basic-docs/start-here/learning-launchpad/learning-path-outlines.html) section.

 ## About Smart Chain API